Monarch Conservation Program

 Lisa Damerel

-Skills: Horticulture, CA native plants, invasive plant management, pollinators, environmental education, project management, grant writing
+Skills: Horticulture, CA native plants, invasive plant management, pollinators, environmental education, project management, grant writing.

-Fun Fact: Enjoys birding, photography, knitting, flower arranging, and traveling
+Fun Fact: Enjoys birding, photography, knitting, flower arranging, and traveling.

 Lisa Damerel

 Lisa is from Los Angeles and has a BA with Honors in English from the University of California at Berkeley.
 She earned a Professional Sequence in Editing certificate from UC Berkeley Extension and worked in publishing for 10 years, primarily editing educational materials including science textbooks and curricula.
+She returned to school to study horticulture at Diablo Valley College where she earned a Nursery Technician certificate.